Dear Laurel,

 In fact, with the soaring 13.5-foot ceilings, my Boston living room has a wainscoting height of 40″.
 However, the baseboard is a whopping 11″ high, and the chair rail is 3.5″ high.
 This is at least double what we typically see these days in new homes, whether the ceiling is 8 feet or higher.

-Traditionally wainscoting is made of wood, or it can also be made out of MDF board.
+Traditionally, wainscoting is made of wood, or it can also be made out of MDF board.

 You can even get it made out of plastic, but I prefer to draw the line unless there’s a compelling reason.
-However, I rather love these polyurethane mouldings from Orac Decor.
+However, I love these polyurethane mouldings from Orac Decor.

 We saw a beautiful crown moulding here.